 With over 30 years of experience, Peter Jones boils it down to 'unexpected moments with a lasting impact' as the key to a successful and memorable event.
 During his presentation, Peter highlighted case studies of how Peter Jones Special Events won event pitches by placing creative and strategic perspectives first.

 In 2011 Peter Jones Special Events won the hearts of Cadel Evans's management to host the official homecoming ceremony for Cadel after he won the Tour de France.
 Peter Jones Special Events started their creative process by looking back to where Cadel started his cycling journey, then as part of the pitch, Peter approached over 200 cycling clubs where they gathered over 1,200 letters from young cyclists expressing how much it would mean to them to ride with Cadel in Melbourne.
 Fifty enthusiastic cyclists across all ages were given the once in a lifetime opportunity to ride along with Cadel from St Kilda to Federation Square.

 Peter concluded his talk by sharing what he thinks the industry needs most right now - the ability to lead and the passion to be the source of new ideas and experiences.
 A new generation that has a vision and the thirst to innovate.

 "This is your chance to be a part of it.
 It's a challenging time, but an exciting time too.
 When the industry bounces back, it'll be bigger than ever," he said.

 Lucy Morris - Secret Sounds

-We can thank Secret Sounds for creating Australia's most successful musical festivals, Splendour in The Grass and Falls Festival.
-Partnership Manager Lucy Morris, gave students a peek behind the curtain to show what makes a successful brand collaboration and partnership.
+We can thank Secret Sounds for creating some of Australia's most successful musical festivals, Splendour in the Grass and Falls Festival.
+Partnerships Manager Lucy Morris gave students a peek behind the curtain to demonstrate what makes a successful brand partnership.